aileen-byte/Team14/personal statements/Phillippa.md

 # Mistakes I Made

 One mistake I made early on was writing the branch testbench before the rest of the pipeline was ready.
 Key modules hadn’t been implemented yet, so the testbench produced misleading errors and quickly became outdated as the design evolved.
 When I revisited it, most of the signals no longer matched the CPU, so I scrapped it and focused on writing dedicated CU and ALU testbenches instead.
+I also wrote my testbenches in System Verilog instead of C++.

 One conceptual mistake I made was how I thought about instruction memory.
 I implemented it as logic [31:0] memory[0:255] indexed by PC[31:2].
 In reality, RISC-V is byte-addressed and little-endian – my module was just a simplified, word-granularity model that only ever sees aligned 32-bit instructions.